dbsturgi/ncsu-regional-site/index.md

 weekend, so you may want to check for a sign with the parking rules as you pull into a lot.

 The figure below shows some of the facutly spaces (in red) near Lampe hall.
 The Yarbrough Lot south of Lampe is being used for construction.
 If you have trouble finding a space, the large Jeter Drive lot to the south or the Boney Drive lot to the south-east should have plenty of spaces.
-These will be a five minute walk to Lampe.
+From either of these, it will be less than a five minute walk to Lampe.

 ![Faculty parking spaces near Lampe Hall](resource/parking-map.png)